 Capacity Building Grants

-Building on our success in the 2024-2025 school year, FSE will continue its capacity building grant program in the 2025-2026 school year.
+Building on our success in the 2024-2025 school year, FSE will continue its Capacity Building Grant Program in the 2025-2026 school year.
 FSE is committed to ensuring districts across Delaware have the opportunity to work with their communities and propose solutions that meet the unique needs of their communities.

-Our grant program is designed to support Delaware school boards members who are interested in testing new approaches to enhancing board governance, strengthening community ties, and driving improvements in student outcomes.
+Our grant program is designed to support Delaware school board members who are interested in testing new approaches to enhancing board governance, strengthening community ties, and driving improvements in student outcomes.
 Through these grants, FSE provides school board members with support they need to implement innovative solutions, further their professional development, and strengthen their leadership capacities.

 FSE will collect lessons learned from grant projects so that school board members across Delaware can benefit from their colleagues’ learnings, insights, and experiences.